Gateway Commercial Finance

 Cash-basis and Accrual Accounting

-Cash-basis accounting records transactions only when cash changes hands regardless of when the event that generated the income or expense happened.
+Cash-basis accounting records transactions only when cash changes hands, regardless of when the event that generated the income or expense happened.
 Cash accounting is just as it says.
-The system registers the transaction when you receive payments from your customers and make payments to your employees and suppliers.
+The system registers the transaction when you receive customer payments and pay your employees and suppliers.
 This method does not keep track of your obligations and outstanding receivables.

 Accrual accounting records income and expenses when the right to receive a payment or the obligation to make a payment is originated.
 It gives you a more accurate picture of your company’s financial position.
-This system will record account receivables and account payable in your accounting software, providing useful information for cash flow management.
-You will always know what you owe and also what funds are owed to the business from your customers.
+This system will record account receivables and accounts payable in your accounting software, providing helpful information for cash flow management.
+You will always know what you owe and what funds your customers owe to the business.

-For example, you may bill customers $10,000 in invoices in September but even when you will not receive payment for some of those invoices until October or November your accounting system will show $10,000 as of account receivables.
+For example, you may bill customers $10,000 in invoices in September, but even when you do not receive payment for some of those invoices until October or November, your accounting system will show $10,000 as account receivables.
 The same goes for expenses.
-You may purchase $2,000 in inventory in September but your payment is due in October.
+You may purchase $2,000 in inventory in September, but your payment is due in October.
 This transaction will add $2000 to your account payables.
-Using the accrual method gives you a good idea of the cash inflows and outflows you can expect for a given period and plan your cash management accordingly.
+Using the accrual method gives you a good idea of the cash inflows and outflows you can expect for a given period and plans your cash management accordingly.
 You can see the changes in your cash balances by running a Cash Flow Statement.

 cash flow and accrual accounting

-Cash accounting is useful for income tax purposes depending on how the company is structured but does not provide useful information for managing cash flow.
+Cash accounting is helpful for income tax purposes, depending on how the company is structured but does not provide useful information for managing cash flow.

-Most accounting software allows you to switch between cash and accrual bases by a simple click of the mouse.
+Most accounting software lets you switch between cash and accrual bases with a simple mouse click.